iamvery/lita-punish/README.md

 ## Configuration

-TODO: Describe any configuration attributes the plugin exposes.
+TODO configuration actually

 ## Usage

-TODO: Describe the plugin's features and how to use them.
+TODO break the rules and see